The New Normal

 A few examples of superior advantages created:

-- New risk detection software for remote working (financial services company in Europe).
+- New risk detection software for remote working (European financial services company).

-- New silicone bag product that is germ resistant (manufacturing company in the US) – sold over a million units on release.
+- New silicone bag product that is germ resistant sold over a million units on release (US manufacturing company).

-- New customer collaboration software that tells you the customer story in real-time (consulting company in the UK).
+- New customer collaboration software that tells you the customer story in real-time (UK consulting company).

-These are just a few new advantages created within six weeks.
-The interesting thing is that these had never before been considered until the crisis hit!
+These are just a few new advantages created within weeks of applying hyper adaptation principles from a customer perspective.
+The interesting thing is that the solutions presented had never before been considered until the crisis hit!

 Because of this, we need a framework to help us with using these big ideas well in our businesses and particularly with and for our customers.